Jetpavk88/Jetpavk88/README.md

 - 👋 Hi, I’m @Jetpavk88
 - 👀 I’m interested in ...
-Front end devlopement
+Front end web devlopement
 - 🌱 I’m currently learning ... html css java script
 - 💞️ I’m looking to collaborate on ... web dev projects
 - 📫 How to reach me ... my email is the best way to reach me